redirect is a lesser known feature of SPF that may cause some confusion about its intended use.

 redirect, when (not) to use it and how to avoid common pitfalls with it.

-redirect is sometimes confused with
+redirect is often confused with

 include, due to its similar name and functionality.

 But there are some essential differences which can cause hard to trace down deliverability issues if used incorrectly.

 A redirect is a pointer to another domain name that hosts an SPF policy, it allows for multiple domains to share the same SPF policy.
 It is useful when working with a large amount of domains that share the same email infrastructure.